Lush green leaves macro shot representing growth and mental wellness.

 How EMDR Works

-EMDR is an evidence-based method that helps your brain "reprocess" those old, stuck survival loops.
+As an EMDR Trained Therapist, I use this evidence-based method to help your brain "reprocess" those old, stuck survival loops.

 Think of your brain like a filing cabinet.
 Normally, your experiences get filed away as "past memories."
 But traumatic or high-stress experiences—like the chronic pressure to be perfect—get stuck in the "active" drawer.
 Your brain thinks they are still happening right now.